apollographql/rover/docs/source/graphs.md

 rover graph push my-graph --schema ./schema.graphql
 ```

-this will push the schema at ./schema.graphql to the default (`current`) variant
+This will push the schema at ./schema.graphql to the default (`current`) variant
 of `my-graph`.
 You can specify a different variant by adding the variant name
 after the graph name like `my-graph@variant-name`.